sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    an additional move

-## GM responsibility: moving the spotlight
+## What to do: moving the spotlight

 `TODO`